maksimdrachov/zephyr-rtos-tutorial/docs/debugging/introduction.md

 The analysis is performed on demand when the application calls thread_analyzer_run() or thread_analyzer_print().

+The output is put on the serial connection.

 *How does core dump work?*

 The core dump module enables dumping the CPU registers and memory content for offline debugging.
 This module is called when a fatal error is encountered, and the data is printed or stored to which backends are enabled.
 This core dump data can be fed into a custom made GDB server as a remote target for GDB.
 CPU registers, memory content and stack can be examined in the debugger.